aasimahmad/Pomodoro-Timer/README.md

 # Pomodoro Timer

-⌛ Pomodoro Timer is a productivity app designed for your work and study.
-Stay focused and finish tasks effectively.
+⌛ Pomodoro Timer is a productivity app designed to make you stay focused and finish your tasks effectively.

 ### Live Demo: https://minimal-pomodoro-timer.netlify.app